BIM Modeling and Management

 Key Actions

-• Established an ISO 19650–aligned BIM Execution Plan (BEP)
+• Defined BIM Execution Plan (BEP) for coordination across disciplines

-• Defined LOD, naming, and classification standards across all disciplines
+• Enforced LOD, naming, and classification standards

 Solution Highlights